-4.1 The 2019-21 Annual Monitoring Report is the seventh monitoring report to be prepared since the adoption of the Blaenau Gwent LDP.
-The report provides an important opportunity for the Council to assess the impact that the LDP is having on social, economic and environmental well-being of the County Borough particularly as the Council is entering the final phase of the plan and has commenced preparation of a Replacement Local Development Plan (RLDP).
+4.1 The 2022-23 Annual Monitoring Report is the ninth monitoring report to be prepared since the adoption of the Blaenau Gwent LDP.
+While the adopted plan period has expired it remains the extant development plan for the area as work continues on the Replacement Local Development Plan (RLDP).
+This report therefore provides an opportunity for the Council to assess the impact that the adopted LDP continues to have on social, economic and environmental well-being of the County Borough.